 So what was his “oops”?
 Well, he cosigned an auto loan for somebody.
 Amazingly to me, this somebody wasn’t his mom, wife, or son – it was a coworker.
 Wow, serious?
 I’ve never been too thrilled about the idea of cosigning anyway, but it would never occur to me to cosign for a coworker.

 Predictably, the coworker failed to make the payments and the car ended up being repo’d by the lender.
-Now my borrower had an ugly blemish on his credit, low credit scores, and he couldn’t qualify to buy the home he wanted.
+Now my client had an ugly blemish on his credit, low credit scores, and he couldn’t qualify to buy the home he wanted.
+Most tragic was that he had a high rate on his current loan and could have saved a ton of money with a refinance.

 The lesson here?
 Think very, very carefully before cosigning.
 It can come back to burn you later.